-The following table presents fees for professional audit services rendered by KPMG LLP for the audit of NBT's annual consolidated financial statements and the effectiveness of internal control over financial reporting for the fiscal years ended December 31, 2021 and 2020, and fees billed for other services provided by KPMG LLP.
+The following table presents fees for professional audit services rendered by KPMG LLP for the audit of NBT's annual consolidated financial statements and the effectiveness of internal control over financial reporting for the fiscal years ended December 31, 2022 and 2021, and fees billed for other services provided by KPMG LLP.
 Prior to any new engagement representing a permissible audit or non-audit activity, approval of the Audit Committee is required.

-2021 2020
+2022 2021

-Audit Fees (1) \$1,033,000 \$1,080,000
+Audit Fees (1) \$1,071,500 \$1,033,000

-Audit Related Fees (2) 81,900 64,900
+Audit Related Fees (2) 73,700 68,900

-Other Fees (3) - 75,000
+All Other Fees (3) 25,000 13,000

-Total Fees \$ 1,114,900 \$ 1,219,900
+Total Fees \$1,170,200 \$ 1,114,900

-(1) Audit Fees consist of fees billed for professional services rendered for the audit of NBT's consolidated. annual financial statem ents and review of

-(1) Addit Pees consist of rees billed for professional services rendered in the addit of the social value and addit initial statements and review of the interim consolidated financial statements included in quarterly reports and services that are normally provided by KPMG LLP in connection with statutory and regulatory filings or engagements.
-Audit Fees also include activities related to internal control reporting under Section 404 of the Sarbanes-Oxley Act.

-(2) Audit Related Fees consist of fees billed for assurance and related services that are reasonably related to the performance of the audit or review of NBT's consolidated financial statements and are not reported under "Audit Fees."
-This category includes fees for employee benefit plan audits.

-(3) Other Fees consist of professional services rendered in connection with the fixed-to-floating rate subordinated notes offering in 2020.
+- (1) Audit Fees consist of fees billed for professional services rendered for the audit of NBT's consolidated annual financial statements and review of the interim consolidated financial statements included in quarterly reports and services that are normally provided by KPMG LLP in connection with statutory and regulatory filings or engagements.
+Audit Fees also include activities related to internal control reporting under Section 404 of the Sarbanes-Oxley Act. - (2) Audit Related Fees consist of fees billed for assurance and related services that are reasonably related to the performance of the audit or review of NBT's consolidated financial statements and are not reported under "Audit Fees."
+This category includes fees for employee benefit plan audits. - (3) All Other Fees consist of professional services rendered in connection with the registration statement reviews and related consents.